 Not yet.
 ICES has a EG dealing directly with marine litter (WGML) and litter data can in principle also be included in the RDBES in a way similar to observations from fish and by-catch.
 However this is beyond the current scope of RDBES.
 Albeit it is theoretically possible to obtain estimates of marine litter from commercial samples (e.g., from at-sea observations or analysis fish stomachs), few countries are known to collect these data and there is no routine request to ICES for estimates of marine litter from commercial fisheries.

+FAQ 15

 Question: If some species are transhipped during an observed trip, how can I declare them in the RDBES?

 With regards to transhipments a decision was made not to include them as catchCategory in the sample table (SA) as users can declare it as "Reason for Not Sampling" in other tables - e.g., if a specific part the catch was not sampled because of transshipment (e.g., a species) you can declare it in the Species Selection Table (e.g., under "SSreasonNotSampled"); If a non-sorted part of the catch was not sampled and you know its weight, you can declare it by stratifying the SA table with a non-sampled strata and then declare what happened under "SAreasonNotSampledFM".

+FAQ 16

 Question: How are SSObservationActivityType “Sorting”, “Pre-sorting”, “Drop-outs” and “Slipping” defined in the different fisheries and vessel types?

 WGBYC and WGCATCH are working on operational definitions for these terms in the different fisheries and types of vessels.
 Not all SSObservationActivityType will apply to all fisheries and vessels with some distinctions being necessary (e.g., for small-sized vessels).
 For purposes of the 2020 RDBES data call consider: